Chapter 15 - Animations

 In this chapter I’ve consulted many different sources, but I have found two that provide a very good explanation about how to create an animated model.
 Theses sources can be consulted at:

 If you load a model which contains animations with current code, you will get what is called the binding pose.
 You can try that (with code from previous chapter) and you will be able to see the 3D model perfectly.
-The binding poise defines the positions normals, texture coordinates of the model without being affected by animation at all.
+The binding pose defines the positions, normals, and texture coordinates of the model without being affected by animation at all.
 An animated model defines in essence the following additional information:

 A tree like structure, composed by bones, which define a hierarchy where we can compose transformations.